 Camping is a popular and inexpensive way to spend a fun weekend with family.
 Without proper planning.
 However, a camping trip with children in tow can become stressful.

-From weather issues to bathroom access, camping with children creates issues few adults realise.
+From weather issues to bathroom access, creepy crawlies to debating which backpack to take, a camping trip with children creates issues few adults realise.
 When camping with kids, especially young ones, advance planning for all the variables is essential to ensure you make the most of each trip.
 With some extra thought, even camping with babies and toddlers can be a fun family experience.

 Where to Camp with Children

 Selecting a campsite is the first step to a successful camping trip.
 The type of campsite parents select depends upon the interests of their particular family.
 When camping with kids, it is especially important to choose a campground with plenty of activities for the children.
 If you are going to buy equipment, you may wish to see this here to see if there are any discounts available with retailers who can help you to get what you need ready for a camping trip.

 If the family is interested in swimming, canoeing, fishing, or other water sport, they should select a campsite with water access.
 If they prefer nature hikes or nature programs, a state or national park will offer the best opportunities for outdoor learning.
 Often, naturalists at these parks offer nature walks or classes geared specifically to children.
 Information on the amenities at each park can be found on the website for the destination city or state.

 A family interested in high-energy activities may prefer to camp at a private site.
 Many of them feature water parks, mini-golf, theme weeks, sports tournaments, and more.
 These sites are generally more expensive and offer less privacy than other parks but offer many activities for children and adults of all ages.
 Some even have cabins available for rental, making a camper or tent unnecessary.